-[ 7 October, 2008; 7:30 pm to 9:00 pm. ] Canberra cycling group, Pedal Power, is holding a community forum for local candidates to tell the public how they will help cycling.
+[ 7 October 2008 at 7:30 pm; ] Canberra cycling group, Pedal Power, is holding a community forum for local candidates to tell the public how they will help cycling.
 Six times Tour De France entrant, Stephen Hodge, will MC the forum.
 Speakers will include representatives from ACT Labor, the Canberra Liberals and the ACT Greens.
 Everyone interested in cycling, [...]

 This out of the SMH this morning.

 Labor is struggling in the ACT ahead of October elections because it has lost touch with the community, an internal party document says.

 News Ltd reports that the Labor hierarchy is panic-stricken and has confessed support for Chief Minister Jon Stanhope is in “decline” ahead of the October 18 territory [...]